IgorMundstein/WinMemoryCleaner/README.md

 - `/SystemFileCache`
 - `/WorkingSet`

-**Shortcut target example:**
+**Command-line example:**

 ```cmd
 {path}\WinMemoryCleaner.exe /WorkingSet /StandbyList /SystemFileCache
 ```

-### Windows Service Mode
+### ⚙️ Windows Service Mode

 For continuous, hands-off optimization, install the application as a background service.
-Run these commands from an administrator command prompt:
+The installation will close some processes to install or uninstall the service without requiring a system restart, and log files will be generated along with the .exe file.
+Some application settings will be modified based on recommendations.
+You can still open the application (GUI) and configure it as desired.
+The service will utilize these settings.

 **Install Service:**
 ```cmd